ahd71/repetier-cncplugin/readme.md

 * implement G92 assist mode
 * Change and add key codes for a custom made keyboard to have "all relevant commands as hardware buttons"

+## Contact information
 Ideas?
-Please contact me!
+Please contact me here at github!
 (I got this idea today when I discovered the plugin architecture so it's kind of new...)

 (c) Hellstrand 2014